 There has been a church on the site of the Cathédrale Notre-Dame de Chartres, in the town of Chartres, Eure-et-Loir department of Centre, since the 4th Century.

-If you visit Chartres Cathedral on a Friday in the summer you’ll see this magnificent limestone labyrinth masterpiece in all its glory, the rest of the time it’s covered by chairs as this is a working church.
+If you visit Chartres Cathedral on a Friday in the summer you’ll see this magnificent limestone labyrinth masterpiece in all its glory and experience walking the 261m of path of the labyrinth which many consider to be a spiritual experience.The rest of the time it’s covered by chairs as this is a working church.